Some examples of non-central moderate deviations for sequences of real random variables: An example inspired by the classical occupancy problem

 It is well-known that the random variable $T_n$ can be seen as the number of balls required to fill $n$ boxes with at least one ball when one puts balls in $n$ boxes at random, and each ball is independently assigned to any fixed box with probability $\frac{1}{n}$; this is known in the literature as the classical occupancy problem.
 From a different point of view $T_n$ can also be related to the coupon collector's problem: a coupon collector chooses at random and independently among $n$ coupon types, and $T_n$ represents the number of coupons required to collect all the $n$ coupon types.
 Throughout this section we set

-\begin{claim} We can recover the asymptotic regimes $\mathbf{R1}$ and $\mathbf{R2}$ in Claim \ref{claim:ncMD-ex} as follows.\\ $\mathbf{R1}$: $\{C_n:n\geq 2\}$ converges in probability to zero (see Example 2.2.7 in \cite{Durrett} presented for the coupon collector's problem).
+\begin{assertion} We can recover the asymptotic regimes $\mathbf{R1}$ and $\mathbf{R2}$ in Assertion \ref{claim:ncMD-ex} as follows.\\ $\mathbf{R1}$: $\{C_n:n\geq 2\}$ converges in probability to zero (see Example 2.2.7 in \cite{Durrett} presented for the coupon collector's problem).
 Moreover, by Proposition 2.1 in \cite{GiulianoMacciTPMS2013}, $\{C_n+1:n\geq 2\}$ satisfies the LDP speed $v_n=\log n$ and rate function $J$ defined by